andreaaazo/reelscraper/DOCS.md

 ### Overview

-The **`ReelMultiScraper`** extends the single-user scraper to support concurrent processing across multiple Instagram accounts.
-It uses Python’s `ThreadPoolExecutor` for parallel requests, and it seamlessly integrates with:
+**`ReelMultiScraper`** extends single-user scraping to support concurrent processing across multiple Instagram accounts.
+It uses Python’s `ThreadPoolExecutor` for parallel requests, integrating with:

-- A pre-configured **`ReelScraper`** for data retrieval.
+- **`ReelScraper`** for data retrieval.
-- **`DataSaver`** for optional persistence of the gathered reel data.
+- **`DataSaver`** (optional) for persistence of gathered reel data.
-- **`AccountManager`** to load account names from a provided file during the scraping process.
+- **`AccountManager`** to load account names from a provided file.

-Think of it as your multi-lane highway for scraping, where each thread is a lane processing a different Instagram account simultaneously.
+Think of it as a multi-lane highway where each thread processes a different Instagram account simultaneously.

 ---